Griezmann stalls on revealing club future

 Antoine Griezmann knows which club he will play for next season but is not yet ready to reveal his decision.

-He had earlier hinted an announcement was imminent and was expected to end months of speculation at a media conference on Tuesday.
+He had earlier hinted an announcement was imminent and was expected to end months of speculation at a media conference.

 Instead, the star forward left his future clouded.

-"I already made my decision but it's not the time to announce that."

-The delay could come as a concern to Didier Deschamps, who is attempting to prepare France for their World Cup opener against Australia on Saturday.
+The delay could come as a concern to Didier Deschamps, who is attempting to prepare France for is World Cup opener against Australia.

-France, who also face Peru and Denmark in Group C, are considered among the favourites to go all the way in Russia.
+France, which also faces Peru and Denmark in Group C, is considered among the favourites to win the tournament in Russia.